 For the past several weeks, as the recruiting rush has started in earnest, I’ve been wondering how much of the excitement (and pressure) of wooing and being wooed by Stern’s top recruiters drives a wedge between the target careers with which MBA1s started at Stern and the employers with whom they’ll end up.

-Why We Choose the Road Well-Traveled:
+Why We Choose the Road Well-Traveled

 One MBA1 I spoke with said, “I came to Stern with a desire to stay in the social entrepreneurship space but wondering if a short-term focus on consulting would be the best way to succeed at social impact in the long term.
-When I got here it was hard not to get swept up in the herd of people moving toward consulting, and the pressure to follow that “traditional” path.
-Ultimately, I decided not to.
+When I got here it was hard not to get swept up in the herd of people moving toward consulting, and the pressure to follow that ‘traditional’ path.
+Ultimately, I decided not to.”

 Regardless of what industry you want to go into, Stern is very helpful in preparing you to recruit.
-But the reality is that, if you’re planning on pursuing “non-traditional recruiting,” the resources are not going to be nearly as strong.
-In a sense, it can leave you a little directionally challenged.
+But the reality is that if you’re planning on pursuing “non-traditional recruiting,” the resources aren’t going to be nearly as strong.
+This can leave you feeling a little directionally challenged.

-The Challenge of Entrepreneurship
+The Challenges of Entrepreneurship